lemunozm/service-io/README.md

 Run `cargo run --example email_server -- --help` to see all config options.

 ## Configuring a gmail account to use with `service-io`.
-For use it `service-io` with IMAP and SMTP connectors in gmail you need to configure some points:
+For use `service-io` with IMAP and SMTP connectors with gmail you need to configure some points of your gmail account:
 - Enable IMAP in account settings: Check this [Step 1](https://support.google.com/mail/answer/7126229?hl=en#zippy=%2Cpaso-comprueba-que-imap-est%C3%A9-activado%2Cstep-check-that-imap-is-turned-on).
 - Enable [unsecure app access](https://support.google.com/accounts/answer/6010255?hl=en)
   to allow login with password from an app.
   (pending work to make it available through *oauth2* and avoid this point).

 ## Contribute
-- Have you implemented a **service** or **connector**?
+- *Have you implemented a **service** or **connector**?*
   If its functionallity is not private, share it with others!
   Make a *Pull Request* so everyone can use it :)

-- Do you have any cool idea, found a bug or have any question/doubt?
+- *Do you have any cool idea, found a bug or have any question/doubt?*
   Do not hesitate and open an issue!